EURO 2024 >><< France 2016

 20 teams will qualify for EURO via classic qualification and another 4 teams will qualify via newly founded UEFA Nations League.

 The classic qualifying competition for UEFA European championship 2020 final tournament will play 55 teams (all UEFA members).
 Qualification will be held from March to November 2019.
 There are 10 groups (5 groups by five teams and 5 groups by six teams).
 Top two teams from each group will qualify for UEFA Euro 2020 final tournament (results in groups will also determine the pot allocation for final tournament draw - more below).
-All rest teams will still have chance to secure one of the 4 remaining spots for final tournament - via Nations League play-offs (more informations about play-offs below and on UEFA Nations League 2018/2019 page).
+All rest teams will still have a chance to secure one of the 4 remaining spots for final tournament - via Nations League play-offs (more informations about play-offs below and on UEFA Nations League 2018/2019 page).
 Timetable is following:

 Seeding of teams into the six drawing pots will be based on results of Nations League 2018/2019 group stage (which will run before start of classic qualification - from September to November 2018).
-For example Pot 1 will include best 10 teams in overal ranking from League A, Pot 2 will include worst 2 teams from League A and best 8 teams from League B and so on.
-Overal ranking is based on position in group, then earned points, goal difference, scored goal, scored away goals, number of wins, number of away wins, disciplinary points, coefficient.
+For example Pot 1 will include best 10 teams in overall ranking from League A, Pot 2 will include worst 2 teams from League A and best 8 teams from League B and so on.
+Overall ranking is based on position in group, then earned points, goal difference, scored goal, scored away goals, number of wins, number of away wins, disciplinary points, coefficient.
 In other words, the group winners are always best-ranked (among teams from same League).
 Position of these four winners will then be based on points, goal difference etc. The group runners-up will be ranked on 5th, 6th, 7th and 8th position.
 Then follow next postitions and then next Leagues.